solanovisitor/hacs-ai/packages/hacs-tools/README.md

 # HACS Tools

-**42+ Hacs Tools for AI agents via Model Context Protocol**
+**42+ Hacs Tools for healthcare agents**

 Production-ready tools for clinical workflows, resource management, and healthcare AI operations.
+HACS tools can be used directly from agent frameworks (e.g., LangGraph, LangChain) or exposed over MCP via `hacs-utils`.

 ## 🛠️ **Tool Categories**